 So how can you help?
 If you live near affected areas, volunteer to foster.
 Shelters will be overflowing with dogs and cats, so you can help free up much needed space by opening your own home to one or more animals.
 Volunteer to walk, groom, socialize or otherwise care for animals at your local shelter.
 Donate food, blankets, leashes and other much needed items.
 Offer to transport animals to shelter locations.
 If you see an animal in need of rescue, help if you can do so safely (without putting yourself in danger), otherwise contact the appropriate authorities in your area.

 If you are not close to the area, consider making a monetary donation to animal rescue groups, shelters and humane societies.
 Housing, feeding and caring for misplaced animals will require a lot of resources, and every little bit will help these animals while they wait to be reunited with their families or adopted into loving new homes.
-You can search for shelters and organizations in Texas accepting donations (here’s a list of shelters and rescue organizations in Texas put together by Best Friends Animal Society to get you started).
 Look for places you know and trust, so you can be sure that your donation will directly benefit animals in need.

 It will take months, even years, for the affected cities to recover fully from this devastating event.
 Let’s all chip in wherever we can to help get them on the road to recovery as quickly as possible.